Avarel/ert-concierge/PAYLOAD.md

 # Websocket Payloads

 Packets sent from the client to the Gateway API are encapsulated within a gateway payload object and must have the proper `type` operation set.
+The working definition of the payloads can be found in the [API directory](./concierge_api_rs/).

 ### Example
 ```typescript